 The reason many of our biggest tech disruptions have come from scrappy startups is precisely that—because there is no “executive” experience and “conventional” wisdom: No idea is too “out there” for a startup-founder-to-be to play with, there can be an almost endless tinkering with possibilities and there is a complete absence of a corporate mandate (as light as it may be, it is still present in organization-led innovation spaces).

 This “entrepreneurial energy” is not unlike that of the irrepressible artist that has something to say and will keep trying things out that interest them.
-Artists like Van Gogh, Edward Hopper and J.M.W.
+Artists like Van Gogh, Edward Hopper, and J.M.W.
 Turner all went against what was accepted at their time and created work that resonates to this day.
 Designers don’t have to see themselves as similar to entrepreneurs and artists, but they must nurture the same appetite for experimentation and risk-taking.

-Groundbreaking experimentation is distinctly free-spirited and buoyously irreverent towards the status quo.
+Groundbreaking experimentation is distinctly free-spirited and joyously irreverent towards the status quo.
 Put another way, free experimentation is like having the unfettered curiosity of a child, at a time before one learns methods and processes.
 What we need is, essentially, to re-learn how to respond to the world with an untrained openness and a willingness to try most things.

 Tip: Develop hobbies outside of design.
 Write a short story.
 Play a sport (even if you only do it once!)
 Go on adventures and getaways (and dates!)
 Socialize.
 Take your time.
 Then bring the same openness to your design work and learn from other peoples’ experiments, seek out inspiration, deviate from the usual colour palette and try out new ideas!